 - 95% of questionnaire respondents wanted the Neighbourhood Plan to maintain clear space between Old Hunstanton, Hunstanton and other neighbouring parishes. - Hunstanton has already built up to the Old Hunstanton boundary along Chapel Bank.
 The draft Neighbourhood Plan for Hunstanton suggests a buffer zone between the Old Hunstanton development boundary and parish boundary.
-This plan supports such a zone. - Attempts to develop land between Old Hunstanton and Hunstanton by Hastoe Housing were rejected by the Planning Inspectorate Appeal Division.
-The Inspector observed that: "the appeal site and fields to the south on the east side of the Cromer Road create an expansive relatively open area which is free from significant structures between the main built-up parts of Old Hunstanton and Hunstanton.
-Overall, I find the area has an open and agricultural edge of settlement character and appearance which provides a sense of space between the built-up areas of two settlements." - This decision highlights and supports the maintenance of the existing break between the settlements of Old Hunstanton and Hunstanton. - Holme-next-the-Sea, like Old Hunstanton, is a compact village surrounded by agricultural land and open spaces.
-Both Neighbourhood Plans support the protection of the existing buffer zone between the two villages - Heacham's draft Neighbourhood Plan identifies visual and physical local gaps between Heacham and Old Hunstanton.
-Both Neighbourhood Plans support the protection of these gaps.
+This plan supports such a zone. - Attempts to develop land between Old Hunstanton and Hunstanton by Hastoe Housing were rejected the Planning Inspectorate Appeal Division. observed by The Inspector that: "the appeal site and fields to the south on the east side of the Cromer Road create an expansive relatively open area which is free from significant structures between the main built-up parts of Old Hunstanton and Hunstanton.
+Overall, I find the area has an open and agricultural edge of settlement character and appearance which provides a sense of space between the built-up areas of two settlements."

+This decision highlights and supports the maintenance of the existing break between the settlements of Old Hunstanton and Hunstanton.